microsoft/Low-Code/website/src/pages/lowcode-february/30Days.md

 _Welcome to the Week 4 of your learning journey into Low Code Development._

-:::info WEEK 4 - TOPIC
+:::info APP MANAGEMENT & DEVOPS
 _Posts will be linked here once published._
  * Feb 20 - [ALM For Power Platform](/blog/2023-day20)
  * Feb 21 - [GitHub Actions for Power Platform](/blog/2023-day21)